About Our Content

 It’s important that we assess the context behind the content in games.
 Let’s consider two hypothetical games that include anti-Christian content:

-- Game A has you playing as Saul of Tarsus, debating with people who spout anti-Christian rhetoric; the developer has made efforts to caution against or condemn opposition to what is pleasing to God
+• Game A has you playing as Saul of Tarsus, encountering NPCs who spout anti-Christian rhetoric; and the developer has made efforts to caution against or condemn opposition to what is pleasing to God

-- Game B has you playing as a space marine who openly engages in and glamorises anti-Christian behaviour; the developer has made effort to encourage a hedonistic lifestyle
+• Game B has you playing as a mercenary who openly engages in and/or glamorises anti-Christian behaviour such as adultery, swearing, lying, etc; and the developer has made effort to encourage a hedonistic lifestyle

 Game B would likely be seen unfavourably, as the glamorisation of anti-Christian behaviour only serves to, directly or indirectly, lead people further from what is good and pleasing to God.